WASHINGTON — A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues:

 Failed to persuade a Democratic Congress to pass limits he promised on carbon emissions.
 Shelved plan to toughen health standards on lung-damaging smog.
 Rejected Keystone XL oil pipeline from Canada but supports fast-track approval of a segment of it.
 Proposes ending subsidies to oil industry but has failed to persuade Congress to do so.

-Romney: Supports opening the Atlantic and Pacific outer continental shelves to drilling, as well as Western lands, the Arctic National Wildlife Refuge and offshore Alaska; and supports exploitation of shale oil deposits.
-Wants to reduce obstacles to coal, natural gas and nuclear energy development, and accelerate drilling permits in areas where exploration has already been approved for developers with good safety records.
+Romney: Pledges U.S. will become independent of energy sources outside of North America by 2020, through more aggressive exploitation of domestic oil, gas, coal and other resources and quick approval of the Keystone XL pipeline.
+Supports opening the Atlantic and Pacific outer continental shelves to drilling, as well as Western lands, the Arctic National Wildlife Refuge and offshore Alaska.
+He also has proposed reducing obstacles to coal, natural gas and nuclear energy development.
+Proposes accelerating drilling permits in areas where exploration has already been approved for developers with good safety records.

 Says green power has yet to become viable and the causes of climate change are unknown.
 Proposes to remove carbon dioxide from list of pollutants controlled by Clean Air Act and amend clean water and air laws to ensure the cost of complying with regulations is balanced against environmental benefit.
 Says cap and trade would "rocket energy prices."

 Blames high gas prices on Obama's decisions to limit oil drilling in environmentally sensitive areas and on overzealous regulation.